rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 ## Work Experience

-**Software Engineer** - Real Fevr - Nov 2022 - to date
+**Software Engineer** - RealFevr - Nov 2022 - to date

-> I work as a computer systems analyst and developer for the company Real Fevr.
+> I work as a computer systems analyst and developer for the company RealFevr.

-> #### Real Fevr:
+> #### RealFevr:

 > I work as a Ruby on Rails developer with Web3 building an ambitious gaming ecosystem around licensed sports digital collectible NFT.
 My team responsibilities is to create new features and improve code and performance of existing code.
-Technologies used: Ruby; Rails; JavaScript; HTML; CSS; PostgreSql; Redis; Sidekiq, MongoDB.
+Technologies used: Ruby; Rails; JavaScript; HTML; CSS; PostgreSql; Redis; Sidekiq, MongoDB, Kubernates, Kafka/RabbitMQ.

 **Software Engineer** - iCapital - May 2022 - Oct 2022